hossain101199/AitchBoard/README.md

 ## How to Use

-1. Open the `index.html` file in a web browser.
+1. Open the  [AitchBoard](https://hossain101199.github.io/AitchBoard/) in a web browser.

 2. Click and drag your mouse on the canvas to draw.